Aperitif: Champagnes for a great start 🥂

 The most common category, well-balanced between freshness and roundness.
 A must to please every palate - goes equally well with salmon toast or sweet and sour aperitifs.

-Tuto: Choosing the right wine to accompany foie gras
+Tuto: Choosing the right wine to accompany smoked salmon

 White wines (of course) but why not a Champagne, or more daringly a Pet' Nat or a Cidre?